WOAR’s Policy & Advocacy Priorities

 2. The legislature could vote on an emergency constitutional amendment and send the question to voters sooner.

-3. The legislature could pass a law (statute) to create the window at any time, and forgo the constitutional amendment route.
+3. The legislature could pass a law (also known as a statute) to create the window at any time, and forgo the constitutional amendment route.
 This path would not require a decision by Pennsylvania voters.

 Each of these options has pros and cons, including how long they will take.
 WOAR recognizes that establishing a window for victims to be able to bring civil claims against those who hurt them is of paramount importance to adult survivors of childhood sexual abuse in Pennsylvania.